TIME: appx. 1hr 10mins

 Onwards back towards Pendeen, cycle up Cape Cornwall Road back to St. Just.
 Turn left down Nancherrow Hill, take care this is a very steep hill, and continue up the road to Botallack.
 You will come to a left turn which takes you into Botallack past The Queens Arms and onwards to the coastal path.
 Be warned you are now entering Poldark country.

-Botallack is an old mine which is one of the modern wonders of the world, The Crowns, mines built into the cliffs.
-The Count House Workshop at Botallack is the perfect place to stop and find out more about Cornish mining over a cup of tea and cake.
+Botallack is an old mine which is one of the modern wonders of the world.
+The Crowns, are mines built into the cliffs.
+Visit the Count House Workshop it is the perfect place to stop and find out more about Cornish mining.
+Why not do it over a cup of tea and cake.

 This is also the location, for Poldark fans, of the fictitious Wheal Leisure, the family mine of Ross Poldark.